What better way to obtain ideas for your blog than straight from the horse’s mouth?

 If you find your current clients often ask, and your prospects and top-of-funnel audience do, paying attention will likely be invaluable.

 More often than not, these questions are almost one-to-one with what another user would search for in Google or other search engines, making them ideal for value-driven content and SEO.
+Similarly, you can repurpose this blog post for your social media and email marketing channels to pre-emptively address objections from prospects.

 Benefits of Turning FAQs Into Blog Posts